 “There is really no substitute for learning from experience,” explains Professor Andrew Horwitz, director of RWU Law’s clinical programs.
 “Real life presents an array of challenges and situations that can never be replicated in a simulated exercise.”

-RWU Law, currently celebrating its 20th anniversary, was founded at a time when legal education first began trending toward hands-on training.
+RWU Law was founded at a time when legal education first began trending toward hands-on training.

 “The school built into its initial curriculum a greater attention to skills training than was prevalent at the time,” says Dean David A. Logan.
 “Since then, the number and type of experiential opportunities have dramatically multiplied.
 The result is practice-ready graduates who are prepared to give back to their communities and enhance their profession.”